 Signature: Make sure you say “thank you” if you didn’t do that in the closing paragraph.
 Then sign off with a professional closing phrase along with your name.

-Enclosure(s): Lots of cover letters miss this step, but this alerts the hiring manager to what will follow after your knockout cover letter.
-As an accountant, you’ll likely want to include your resume, the job application form, and any reference letters requested in the job ad.
+Enclosure(s): Lots of cover letters miss this step, but this alerts the hiring manager to what follows your knockout cover letter.
+As an accountant, you’ll want to include your resume, the job application form, and any reference letters requested in the job ad.
 Employers may also ask for your college transcript or CPA/CMA licenses, although many just ask for the application and your resume.

 2 letters of recommendation

 We know—it’s exhausting writing financial reports all day only to have to write a resume on top of your cover letter.
-We ease the process with our 11 steps on how to write a great resume, and we have free resume templates like this one, which you can edit right now, to help you start (or rewrite) your resume.
+We ease the process with our quick 11 steps on how to make a good resume, and we have free resume templates like this one, which you can edit right now, to help you start (or rewrite) your resume.

 You have what it takes, so let our tools empower you to take your career documents from general to great.
 We’re cheering for you, and when you land your next accounting role, be sure and let us in on your great news!